pointThink/deltachan/README.md

 ## Install
 ### Requirements
-1. A webserver supporting PHP
+1. A webserver supporting PHP (Apache HTTPD or nginx will do)
-2. A MySQL database
+2. MySQL

 ### Step by step guide
 1. Run the make.sh script.